living_review package

 Main orchestration pipeline for the Living Review project.

 The LivingReviewPipeline class coordinates the entire workflow: 1.
-Load existing DB (if present).
-2. Fetch papers from multiple bibliographic sources (arXiv, InspireHEP,
+Load the canonical DB (data/db.json; falls back to the legacy

 2. Optionally ingest CMS-approved manual submissions.

-5. Compute statistics.
+5. Compute statistics and export.

 • BibTeX → site/static/downloads/livingreview.bib